aiven/aiven-docs/docs/products/opensearch/howto/integrate-with-grafana.md

 ## Variables

-We\'ll use these values later in the set up.
+we'll use these values later in the set up.
 They can be found in your Aiven for OpenSearch service page, in the connection information.

  | Variable              | Description                             |